no10ds/DEPRECATED-rapid-infrastructure/README.md

 #### Assume role

 In order to gain the admin privileges necessary for infrastructure changes one needs to assume admin role.
-This will be enabled only for user's defined in `input-params.tfvars` only after logging in the AWS console for the first time as a IAM user and enabling the MFA.
+This will be enabled only for user's defined in `input-params.tfvars`, only after logging into the AWS console for the first time as an IAM user and enabling MFA.

-Then to assume the role, set up the [profile](scripts/env_setup.sh), run ```make assume-role``` and follow the prompts.
+Then, to assume the role, set up the [profile](scripts/env_setup.sh), run ```make assume-role``` and follow the prompts.

 ### Deploying remaining infra-blocks